Introduction to Policy-Based Access Controls (v3)

 When choosing between RBAC and PBAC, it may be helpful to consider that PBAC can be constructed to behave like RBAC more reliably than the reverse.
 For example, an organization that prefers to think in terms of “roles” may choose to represent group memberships as such, assigning those groups to many resource permissions to the same end effect - one action results in the application of a defined set of permissions.
 Conversely, options for applying a notion of context to RBAC permissions are often limited.

-While the increased flexibility and scalability of PBAC make it a strong choice for protecting sensitive resources, it does require a degree of system-level thinking that may be less approachable for casual users of an access management system.
-Systems with fairly static access controls and those that delegate access management to end-users rather than administrators (such as those where content creators can authorize collaborators) may find that the approachability of RBAC is more valuable than the robustness of PBAC.
+While the increased flexibility and scalability of PBAC make it a strong choice for protecting sensitive resources, it may be less approachable for casual users of an access management system.
+Systems with straightforward and fairly static access controls, especially those that delegate access management to end users rather than administrators (such as those where content creators can authorize collaborators), may find that the intuitiveness of a system like RBAC is more advantageous than the flexibility of PBAC.

-To maximize return on your investment in policy-based access controls, consider the following guiding principles:
+To achieve this balance in a PBAC implementation, consider the following guiding principles:

 Build Reusable Components